macrat/ayd/README.md

 This is not recommended for production use because Ayd can't restore last status when restore if don't save log file.
 But, this is may useful for [use Ayd as a parts of script file](#one-shot-mode).

-In old version, before 0.10.0 or older, the `-f` option was named `-o` option.
-The `-o` option is still working in the latest version, but it will removed in the future version.

-If you want log file in other format, you can download in CSV or JSON via [HTTP endpoint](#status-page-and-endpoints).
+If you want log file in other format like CSV, you can download via [HTTP endpoint](#status-page-and-endpoints).
 Or, you can use `ayd conv` subcommand like below.

 ``` shell